OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

 The TaskCustomFields sample uses C# and the Project CSOM to demonstrate how to access custom fields that are defined within a project.

-Users typically access local custom fields by opening a project using the Project desktop application or Project 365, then selecting Custom Fields from the Project tab of the ribbon.
+Users typically access local custom fields by opening a project using the Project Professional  or Project Pro for O365, then selecting Custom Fields from the Project tab of the ribbon.

 ## Scenario